ManyaS10/HerCode/README.md

 HerCode is a powerful community-driven platform built using **React.js** and **Bootstrap**, designed to **inspire, educate, and support women** in the field of technology.
 Whether you're a beginner or a professional, HerCode welcomes you to learn, connect, and grow together.

 ---
+## Live Project

+You can view the live version of the project [here](https://her-code-manyas-projects-0de017c3.vercel.app/).

 ## ✨ Features